opvia/product-challenge/README.md

 If you have any questions, or anything is unclear please email Will Moss at will.moss@opvia.bio

-Once you’ve completed please send an invite to your repo to github user hfwm.
+Once you’ve completed please send an invite to your repo to github user hfmw.